 St. Louis Grandparents Rights Attorney

->

-> In Missouri, grandparents are allowed reasonable visitation rights if certain requirements are met.
+In Missouri, grandparents are allowed reasonable visitation rights if certain requirements are met.
 These requirements are set forth in a statute, specifically, V.A.M.S. §452.402:

->

-> The Court may grant grandparent visitation when:
+1. The court may grant reasonable visitation rights to the grandparents when:

 (1) The parents of the child have filed for a dissolution of their marriage.
 A grandparent shall have the right to intervene in any dissolution action solely on the issue of visitation rights.
 Grandparents shall also have the right to file a motion to modify the original decree of dissolution to seek visitation rights when visitation has been denied to them; or